zyllian/webdog/site/pages/docs/resources.md

 ### `tags`

-array of the resource's tags. tags are used to group resources together and are at present **required**.
+array of the resource's tags. tags are used to group resources together.

 ### `cdn_file` (optional)